WyattMacDonald/SaveLoadSystem/README.md

 filePath = str(currentPythonPath) + "/"  + filename + ".txt"
 newname = input("Enter your name: ")
 Socket.send_string("L," + filePath)
+#calling socet.recv().decode() will be the only thing you will have to do to grab your data
 name = Socket.recv().decode()
 ```